Visual Intelligence by FactsFigs.com

 Source: National Disaster Management Authority (NDMA), Pakistan

 The data used in this visualization is sourced from NDMA’s official reports, supplemented with figures from UN OCHA and World Bank disaster assessments.
-It includes provincial breakdowns of people exposed, people affected, and land inundated during major flood events between 2022 and 2025.
+It includes provincial breakdowns of people exposed, people affected, and land inundated during major flood events of 2025.

-All values are approximate, rounded to the nearest million people or square kilometer where applicable.
+All values are approximate, rounded to the nearest million or thousands people or square kilometer where applicable.
 Provincial rankings are based on cumulative impact recorded over the covered period.

 Last Verified: September 2025